slotThe/slotThe.github.io/posts/phd-typesetting.md

 <img class="pure-img" src="../images/phd-typesetting/libertinus-f.png" alt="The Libertinus italic f extends too far to the right when used with the boondoxupr calligraphic font.">

 and the issue only gets exacerbated once [microtype](https://ctan.org/pkg/microtype) comes into play and squashes those spaces even more.
-Palatino, while not perfect, fairs much better here:
+Palatino, while not perfect, fares much better here:

 <img class="pure-img" src="../images/phd-typesetting/palatino-f.png" alt="The newpx italic f is *fine*.">